Herman Keiser: Career

-In 1947, Keiser was part of the American team that won the Ryder Cup.
-While the United States defeated Britain 11-1, Keiser's loss to Sam King (4 and 3) prevented the Americans from a clean sweep.
+Keiser was part of the American team that won the Ryder Cup in 1947.
+While the United States defeated Britain, 11–1, Keiser's loss to Sam King (4 and 3) prevented the Americans from a clean sweep.

 Keiser retired in the 1950s, having won five tournaments during his PGA career.
 His only top ten in a major was his victory at Augusta in 1946.
 He returned to live in Ohio, where he purchased a driving range.

+Personal life

 He died in Akron in 2003 from complications of Alzheimer's disease at the age of 89.